saadanwar11/Alexa-by-Saad/README.md

 Hi,
-I am Saad Anwar here.
+I'm Saad Anwar.
-I am 16 and I'm from INDIA
+I am 16 and belong to INDIA.
 This is the raw .py code of Alexa.
 Hope you like it.